mhamadmadi/Hope-of-South-Lebanon-for-Blood-Donation/README.md

 # Features

 - Register as a blood donor
-- Search for fonors by blood type and region
+- Search for donors by blood type and region
 - Blood type compatibility checker
 - Urgent blood request form
 - Fully responsive design